The keynote speaker for this year’s Symposium is former Ireland and Leinster Rugby player Bernard Jackman

 The keynote speaker for this year’s Symposium, which will convene at 5pm, is former Ireland and Leinster Rugby player Bernard Jackman, the recently appointed Head of High Performance with Horse Sport Ireland.

-Mr Duggan added: “The Symposium will feature a high-calibre line-up of monogastric experts, along with an interactive producer discussion panel featuring Joe Healy, Jason McGrath and Sarah Hanley from the IFA’s Pig Policy Division, that will be chaired by Michael McKeon of Teagasc’s Pig Development Department.
-There’ll also be ample opportunity for delegates to chat informally on April 16th, which the Curragh, as a venue, lends most favourably to.”
+Mr Duggan added: “The Symposium will feature a high-calibre line-up of monogastric experts, along with an interactive producer discussion panel featuring Joe Healy, Jason McGrath and Sarah Hanley from the IFA’s Pig Policy Division, chaired by Michael McKeon of Teagasc’s Pig Development Department.”

-The event’s industry trade session will get underway at the Curragh Racecourse Exhibition Hall on April 16th from 3pm, with tea and coffee available on arrival for all delegates.
-There, a range of speakers will discuss practical solutions to the ongoing challenges presented by health, welfare and productivity in the pig farming sector.

-Following the Symposium, the traditional Hog Roast Dinner will be served, providing attendees and sponsors with a delicious meal and further networking opportunities.